letoram/gridle/README.md

 Gridle
 ======

+**Note that this project is no longer maintained.
+With the database and API changes done after Arcan 0.4, this will not work properly without changes to how launch targets are queried and used. **

 HTPC/Gaming Device script for Arcan (https://github.com/letoram/arcan)
 set the themepath ( arcan -t themepath ) to wherever you checked out this repository and to run.